The goals of this chapter are to:

 |Sample||Foliated or Non-foliated||Rock Name||Protolith|

-Now let’s put together information from the rocks you’ve looked at for this exercise with a map of the metamorphism of the Scottish Highlands.
-British geologist George Barrow mapped the area in Figure 2.23 in the 1890s and realized that he could distinguish metamorphic zones by using their mineral assemblages.
+Now let’s put together information from the rocks you’ve looked at with a map of the metamorphism of the Scottish Highlands.
+British geologist George Barrow mapped the area in Figure 2.23 in the 1890s.
+He realized that he could distinguish metamorphic zones by using their mineral assemblages.

-- Label the colored areas on the map according to the scheme used in Figure 2.20.
+- Label the colored areas on the map with the mineral present according to the scheme used in Figure 2.20.

 - Where on this map do you think your samples from Exercise 2.6 occur?